Labelings vs. Embeddings: On Distributed Representations of Distances: General Graphs

 \section{General Graphs}

 In this section we discuss our result on succinct representations of general metric spaces.
 We start with the regime of small distortion.
 Recall that there exist both exact distance labelings with $O(n)$ label size \cite{GPPR04} as well as isometric embeddings into $\ell_\infty^n$ \cite{MatEmbedding13}, and both results are essentially tight (even if one allows distortion $<3$).
-In the following theorem we provide a prioritized version of the exact distance labeling. \begin{theorem} Given an $n$-point metric space $(X,d)$ and priority ordering $X=\{x_1,\dots,x_n\}$, there is an exact labeling scheme with prioritized label size $j$.
+In the following theorem we provide lower and upper bounds for exact distance labelings with prioritized label size. \begin{theorem} Given an $n$-point metric space $(X,d)$ and priority ordering $X=\{x_1,\dots,x_n\}$, there is an exact labeling scheme with prioritized label size $j$.
 This is asymptotically tight, that is every exact labeling scheme must have prioritized label size $\Omega(j)$.
-Furthermore, for $t<3$, every labeling scheme with distortion $t$ must have prioritized label size $\tilde{\Omega}(j)$. \end{theorem} \begin{proof}[Proof of \Cref{thm:GeneralGraphPriorirtyLabeling}] We begin by constructing the labeling scheme.
+Furthermore, for $t<3$, every labeling scheme with distortion $t$ must have prioritized label size $\tilde{\Omega}(j)$. \end{theorem} \begin{proof} We begin by constructing the labeling scheme.
 The label of $x_j$ simply consists of the index $j$ and $d(x_1,x_j),d(x_2,x_j),\dots,d(x_{j-1},x_{j})$.
 The size bound and algorithm for answering queries are straightforward.
 If one allows distortion $t<3$, \cite{GPPR04} proved that every labeling scheme with distortion $t$ must have label size of $\Omega(n)$ bits, or $\tilde{\Omega}(n)$ words.
 As some vertex must have a label of size $\tilde{\Omega}(n)$, the prioritized lower bound $\tilde{\Omega}(j)$ follows.

 Finally, we prove the $\Omega(j)$ lower bound for exact distance labeling.
 We begin by arguing that some label must be of length $\Omega(n)$ (in words), and then the $\Omega(j)$ lower bound for prioritized label size follows.
 The proof follows the steps of \cite{GPPR04}.
-Consider a full graph with ${n\choose 2}$ edges all having integer weights in $\{n+1,n+2,\dots,2n\}$.
+Consider a complete graph with ${n\choose 2}$ edges all having integer weights in $\{n+1,n+2,\dots,2n\}$.
 Note that there are $n^{{n\choose 2}}$ such graphs, where each choice of weights defines a different shortest path metric.
 Given an exact labeling scheme, the labels $l(x_1),\dots,l(x_n)$ precisely encode the graph.
 Following arguments from \cite{GPPR04}, the sum of lengths of the labels must be at least logarithmic in the number of different graphs.
 Thus

 We conclude that some label length must be of $\Omega(n\log n)$ bits, or $\Omega(n)$ words. \end{proof}